clickpulp/clickpulp-spgf/README.md

 Currently in development.
 This project's goal is to provide a framework to create Phaser projects easily.
 The base project is based on Springroll and its intended purpose is to be able to create games that are run through Springroll.

-This project was initially created from the [SpringRoll Phaser3 template](https://github.com/SpringRoll/Springroll-Seed/tree/templates/phaser3).
+This project was initially cloned from the [SpringRoll Phaser3 template](https://github.com/SpringRoll/Springroll-Seed/tree/templates/phaser3).

 ## Setup